Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix a few typos in Thaumonomicon researches (Thaumcraft Fix)
 - Change the text warning that the EnderIO Farming Station crashes with AgriCraft Crop Sticks, as instead of crashing it now merely does nothing.
-- Add several more buttons for pack info, including a discord invite (Enders Modpack Tweaks)
+- Add several more buttons for pack info, including a discord invite (Ender Modpack Tweaks)
 - Make Roots Moss quest accept any type of knife instead of only Iron
 - Remove the outdated warning for breaking Extra Utilities 2 machines with Direct
 - Remove the outdated comment for using the "Find In Nearby Inventories" keybind